-- 2. In the Related Adversaries pane, locate the comment you wish to view. - 3.
-Click the arrow to the right of the comment row.
+- 2. In the Related Adversaries pane, locate the comment you wish to view. - Click the arrow to the right of the comment row.The comment field appears.

 Editing a Comment for an Adversary Related to an Indicator

 To edit a comment for an adversary related to an indicator